DigitalInBlue/Celero/README.md

 (By default, all of the ```report``` functions inside ```UserDefinedMeasurementTemplate``` return ```true```.)

-Now, add it to your regular Celero test fixure:
+Now, add it to your regular Celero test fixture:

 ```cpp
 class SortFixture : public celero::TestFixture